CorentinDoue/eslint-disable-inserter/README.md

 # eslint-disable-inserter

-This is a fork from [eslint-ignore-inserter](https://github.com/stevenpetryk/eslint-ignore-inserter) which is no more maintained
+This is an up to date fork from [eslint-ignore-inserter](https://github.com/stevenpetryk/eslint-ignore-inserter) which is no more maintained.

 When moving to a new ESLint config, or when adopting ESLint for the first time,